What Is Wow Science?

 Why do you review math at your camp?

 Math and science go hand in hand.
 To become a successful scientist, you need a solid math foundation.
 Math is important to every aspect of our lives.
 Imagine going to the store and paying for your groceries with a $100 bill.
 You stand there and wait for your change, but have no idea how much it is.
 This is a first-grade type of lesson.
 But some adults have difficulty because they did not receive a basic math foundation.
 Our math review sessions help students retain what they learned during the school year.
-And everyone has fun doing the math games.
+And everyone has fun doing the math games and math hands-on activities.

 Why etiquette lessons?